 Route #5 – Build an Online Business – Is it Really an Escaping?

 Owning a successful online business requires some regular maintenance even after the hard upfront work.

-Therefore, this route won’t give you complete freedom as is the case with significant investments in real estate or paper assets.
+Therefore, this route won’t give you complete freedom, as with significant investments in real estate or paper assets.

 However, it can still provide a huge degree of freedom compared to your 9-5 job and make you feel as if you had escaped the rat race.